teeheee/teeheee.github.io/_posts/2022-04-04-coating-telescope-mirror.md

 * 1 l ammonia 25%: this is too much.
 Better use less concentrated solution
 * 100 g Sn2Cl: also too much, but it is cheap and 100g can be stored easy
-* 1 l Formaldehyd 37%: this is way too much.
+* 1 l Formaldehyde 37%: this is way too much.
 Better use less concentrated solution
 * 1 kg Calcium Carbonate: you need quite a lot for cleaning large surfaces
 * 10 g silver nitrate: some say you need around 5 g for an 8" mirror.
 * a lot of distilled water from the supermarket